Mulege Baja California, Mexico Travel Guide

 A well-stocked personal health kit and awareness contribute to peace of mind.

-Community clinics for minor issues.
+Area clinics for minor issues.

 Tap water is generally not safe to drink.
 Always use Bottled water for drinking, brushing teeth, and making ice.
 Purified water ("agua purificada") is available to purchase.
 Choose restaurants and food stands with cleanliness.
-Opt for cooked to order, hot food.
+Opt for cooked to place an order, hot food.
 Be cautious with raw produce and fruits unless peeled or washed with purified water.

 Drink bottled/purified water only.